A Note From zingfit

 2. Maintain the client experience, online and on-brand

 Your online presence via Instagram, Facebook, virtual classes, blogs, etc. should be unique to your brand and create an exciting client experience.
 When your business reopens, the virtual client experience you created will determine if you’re going to experience a ‘sticky client’ who is willing to stay loyal to your studio, and desires to trust your efforts to come back in; or at the very least to continue working out with your team virtually!
+You could even look to tie in offline and in-studio attendance or competitions with some of the move to earn platforms to further incentivize clients.

 It’s essential that you improve your online voice and client experience so it is clear to your clientele what you offer and how it benefits them specifically vs. these large brands with big budgets to court your clients.